Sudam23/Vision-Guided-Robotic-Manipulation/README.md

-# 🤖 Vision-Guided Robotic Arm System
+# 🤖 Vision-Guided Robotic Manipulation

 A smart and low-cost **robotic arm** system powered by **Computer Vision** and **ESP32**, capable of **autonomously detecting and picking up objects** from a bird’s-eye view (converted from perspective view).
 Designed as a practical implementation of real-time robotics using widely accessible tools.